AaronPandian/iss-tracker-service/README.md

-# REST API Analysis of ISS Trajectory Data
+# Flask ISS Trajectory Analysis Service

 ## High-Level Description
-This folder contains a Dockerfile, allowing the user to create and run an image of a Flask app analyzing ISS tracking data.
-The code consists of a main script "iss_tracker" hosting the web application functions returning current pieces of the ISS data taken online, and a unit test script "test_iss_tracker" that tests the main script functions.
+This repository contains the source code and instruction to build, run, and test a developed containorized flask application.
+The service relays current information on the International Space Station (ISS) trajectory to the user.
+The methods of engaging with this data can be found in the various flask routes detailed below.
+The ephemeris data the service utilizes is from NASA's public ISS trajectory dataset.

 ## Software Diagram
 ![Alt text](https://github.com/AaronPandian/coe323-homeworks/blob/main/homework05/diagram.png)